w4/gitlab-cargo-shim/README.md

 Access controls work like they do in GitLab, builds are scoped to users - if they don't have permission to the dependency they can't build it, it's that simple.

-Users are identified by their SSH keys from GitLab when connecting to the server and an [impersonation token][imp-token] will be generated for that run in order to pull available versions.
-Builds will insert their token as a username to the SSH server and the shim will use that to call the GitLab API.
+Users are either identified by their SSH keys from GitLab when connecting to the server or by an Gitlab personal-token.
+If no token is given, an [impersonation token][imp-token] will be generated for that run in order to pull available versions.
+Doing so requires ad admin personal token.

-To publish run `cargo package` and push the resulting `.crate` file to the GitLab package repository with a semver-compatible version string, to consume the package configure your `.cargo/config.toml` and `Cargo.toml` accordingly.
+To publish run `cargo package` and push the resulting `.crate` file to the GitLab package repository with a semver-compatible version string, to consume the package configure your `.cargo/config.toml`, `Cargo.toml` and, optionally, `.ssh/config` accordingly.

 At time of writing, `libssh2`, which `cargo` implicitly uses for communicating with the registry by SSH, is incompatible with rust's `thrussh`, due to non-overlapping ciphers.
 Hence, activating `net.git-fetch-with-cli` is necessary.